aleenamad/Tunely-Lab-1/docs/sprint3.md

 1. Now call `buildSongsHtml` from inside `renderAlbum`.
 Use it to add the 4th `<li>` to each album.

+## ...Or you can stick to a familiar method and use EJS to template your data :sunglasses:

 ## Step 4: Create Songs